Parsing parfait and other goodies ( 2019-08-20 )

 As part of parsing Parfait, i implemented a first version of implicit returns.
 Low hanging fruits, and in fact most common use cases, included constants and calls.
 So when a method ends in a simple variable, constant, or a call, a return will be added.
 More complex rules like returns for if's or while will have to wait, but i found that i personally don't tend to use them anyway.

 Since class methods are basically methods (of the meta class), adding the unified return handling to them was easy too.

 Block handling, at least the simple implicit kind, has worked for a while, but was in several ways too complicated.
 The block was unnecessarily assigned to a local, and compiling was handled by looking for blocks statements, not during the normal flow.

 So now the Lambda Expression is created and just added as an argument to the send.
-Compiling the Lambda is triggered by the constant creation, ie the step down from vool to mom, and the block compiler added to method compiler automatically.
+Compiling the Lambda is triggered by the constant creation, ie the step down from SOL to SlotMachine, and the block compiler added to method compiler automatically.

-I've been saying ruby without the fluff, to descibe vool.
+I've been saying ruby without the fluff, to descibe SOL (Previously vool).
 And while that is true, it is quite vague.
-Two major things have become clear about vool through the work above.
+Two major things have become clear about SOL through the work above.

 The other is that having arguments and local variables as seperate arrays may be handy and easy to code.
 But it does add an extra indirection for every access _and_ store.
 Since Mom is memory based, and Mom translates to risc, that does amount to a lot of instructions.

 I still want to hang on to Integers being objects, though creation is clealy costly.
 In the future a full escape analysis will help off course, but for now it should be easy enough to figure out wether an int is passed down.
 If not loops can be made to destructively change the int.

 SlotMachine instruction invocation